Dajaks - The Gondolas of Banja Luka

 In the late nineteen sixties Dajaks got a modern makeover.
 Today they are used for relaxation and sport.
 The person that steers the “Dajak" is called a “Dajakaš".

 Dajaks are seven metres long and made from pine (fir).
 The most striking details are are on the stern and bow of the boat (pitz), which are made from one piece of wood.

 Steering a Dajak is not very hard.
 It's just important to master the technique.

-So when coming to Banja Luka in the late sorting to late summer, take advantage of the unique opportunity to get to know the city from the River perspective, along with an experienced “Dajakaše.
+So, when coming to Banja Luka in the late spring to late summer, do take advantage of the unique opportunity to get to know the city from the River perspective, along with an experienced “Dajakaše.